gamesbook/protograf/docs/source/script_anatomy.rst

     """
     Circle(stroke_width=5)

-Make sure the quotes appear at the **start** of the lines they are used in.
+Make sure the triple quotes appear at the **start** of the lines in which they are used.

 Drawing vs Assigning